Southwestern Has An Internship Program!

 Internships can be paid or non-paid; it usually depends on the site and their resources.
 They can be for as little as 1 credit or for as many as 8 credits per term.
 The average is around 3 per term, which would be about 100 hours of real life experience to add to your resume once you complete your education.

-- Students need to meet with Trish McMichael, Internship Coordinator, to make arrangements.
+- Students need to meet with Trish Price, Internship Coordinator, to make arrangements.

-- Typically, the student interviews at the potential placement site to confirm the internship.
+- Typically, the student interviews at the potential placement site to confirm the internship, at least a month before the term the internship begins.

-- Registration for internship is done with Trish McMichael and a signature from either her or an instructor is required.
+- Registration for internship is done with Trish Price and a signature from either her or an instructor is required.

 - Additional forms needed to complete the process include; the Approval, Agreement and Objective form, Statement of Confidentiality form, Supervisor and Student Evaluation reports and the Student Monthly Production sheets.
 These are available from the Internship Office.

-- One credit equals 30 to 33 hours, depending on degree program, a term at the internship host site.
-Most employers expect 3 credit, 90/99 hours a term.
+- One credit equals 33 hours, depending on degree program, a term at the internship host site.
+Most employers expect 3 credit, 99 hours a term.
 This typically means a student can expect to spend 12 hours a week at the internship site for that term.

-- NOTE: Internships need a least a month a month or more to establish.
+- NOTE: Internships need at least a month or more to establish.
 Please contact the Internship Coordinator with this timeline in mind.

 - Explore career and educational possibilities